SlimeQ/lifeviz/wiki/Rendering-Pipeline.md

 ## Performance Notes

 - Rows = round(columns / aspectRatio).
-Window selections replace the default 16:9 ratio with the source window’s ratio.
+Window selections replace the default 16:9 ratio with the source window's ratio.
 - Random fill uses 35% seed density to encourage interesting evolution when no window input is selected.
-- All rendering is CPU-side; WPF’s scaling handles presentation without smoothing (`NearestNeighbor`).
+- All rendering is CPU-side; WPF's scaling handles presentation without smoothing (`NearestNeighbor`).
 Window capture uses GDI BitBlt, so extremely large sources may require pausing or smaller grids if ticks fall behind.